cjus/node-neo4j-presentation/presentation/teleprompt.md

 # Books
 -------------------------------------
 There are many books on Graphs and Graph Databases.
-Here are the ones I've read.
+Here are just the ones I've read.

 * Graph Databases by Ian Robison, Jim Webber & Emil Eifrem
 * Learning Neo4j by Rik Bruggen